samkemboi12/samkemboi12/README.md

 [![Medium](https://img.shields.io/badge/Medium-black?style=for-the-badge&logo=medium)](https://medium.com/@yourhandle)

-### About
+### Profession Summary
-I am a highly resourceful data scientist skilled in Python, SQL, data analysis, and machine learning, with a strong focus on turning data into actionable insights.
-I have worked on  impactful projects applying frameworks like CRISP-DM to deliver results.I am Passionate about problem-solving and continuous learning.
+I am a highly resourceful Data Scientist with a strong foundation in data analysis, machine learning, end-to-end model development and cloud technologies.
+Skilled in transforming raw data into actionable insights that support strategic decision-making.
+I also excel in FInance Analysis and interpreting financial statements, conducting credit and risk analysis, and communicating complex analytical findings to both technical and finance stakeholders.
+Committed to delivering accurate, ethical, and high-impact data solutions that drive business growth.
+Strong team player with excellent collaboration, coordination, and stakeholder-engagement skills, able to work seamlessly across functions to deliver aligned, data-driven results.
 Currently open to fulltime or part-time roles either remote or on-site where I can apply my analytical mindset to help businesses make smarter, data-driven decisions.
-## Tech Stack
-- Python, SQL, Pandas, scikit-learn,  Matplotlib, Seaborn, tableau
-- Machine Learning, Power BI, Excel
-- Git & GitHub,  Jupyter Notebook, VS Code, Google Colab

 ## Skills
-* **Data Analysis & Visualization**
+* **Data Analysis and Visualization**
-* **Machine Learning Engineer**
+* **Machine Learning and AI development**
+* **Programming and Development**
 * **Data Engineering**
 * **Data Scraping**
+* **Cloud and Big Data**
+* **Finance and Risk Analysis:**
+* **Databases and SQL**
 * **Competencies and Transferable Skills**

 ## Some Featured Projects